 For fuel brands, the forecourt is a high-frequency touchpoint with strong competitive alternatives just metres away.
 Across Irish motorways and urban routes, drivers make weekly decisions about where to fill up, and price is the primary driver, unless a brand can build a loyalty relationship that changes the calculus.

-The Texaco Star Rewards programme is a well-known Irish example of this approach in the fuel sector.
-When loyalty programmes are designed around actual driver behaviour (commute patterns, vehicle type, spend per visit) they can meaningfully shift share of wallet at the forecourt.
+Texaco's Star Rewards program is a well-known example of this approach, running across more than 800 forecourts in the UK and Ireland.
+When loyalty programs are designed around actual driver behaviour (commute patterns, vehicle type, spend per visit) they can meaningfully shift share of wallet at the forecourt.

 One of the most effective motoring sales promotions for dealerships is not a discount: it is a bundle.
 Rather than reducing the headline price (which erodes perceived value and trains customers to wait for deals), smart dealerships build promotional packages that add tangible value without touching the sticker price.